act-rules/act-rules.github.io/_rules/motion-actuation-bf0de1.md

 rule_type: atomic

 description: |
-  This rule checks that functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation
+  This rule checks that functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation.

 accessibility_requirements: # Remove whatever is not applicable wcag21:2.5.4: # Motion Actuation (A)